Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 * Driver Support ( Driver should not feel Intrusive as he/she is being monitored all the time )
 * Privacy of the driver has to be protected.
-* Who owns this Driver Alertness Monitoring Data and how it is being used ?
+* Who owns this Driver Alertness Monitoring Data and how it is being used?
-* Whether these data can be used or accessed by Insurance Companies ?
+* Whether these data can be used or accessed by Insurance Companies?

 - - - -